Many babies are born with odd head shapes and they naturally sort themselves out into a typical rounded head within about eight weeks.

 Brachycephaly is a more symmetrical head shape, with the flattening being evenly distributed at the back of the head.
 This makes the head appear short, wide and tall.

 All head shape deformities have a natural tendency to improve and every attempt is made to ensure this natural improvement occurs by repositioning the weight of the head off the flat spot.
 When repositioning attempts are exhausted and a significant head shape deformity remains, a cranial re-modelling helmet might be considered.
-See our section on avoiding a flat spot for more information
+See our section on for more information

 Craniosynostosis is a skull shape deformity that must not be confused with positional deformities.
 It is a premature fusion of the bones of the skull and is a serious problem that may need surgical intervention.
 The signs of craniosynostosis are well known and able to be determined by doctors experienced in paediatrics.
 The appearance of the skull with craniosynostosis is quite different to that of positional deformations and if there is any doubt, babies should be referred to a paediatrician for an examination.